-When retirement is unplanned or taken early, there may be a gap between your retirement date and the qualifying age for retirement-plan distributions and Social Security.
+When you retire, there may be a gap between your retirement date and the qualifying age for retirement-plan distributions and Social Security.
 To bridge that gap, stock-based compensation can help, but its complexity can be confusing.
 This article seeks to help you factor in stock compensation when you sequence cash flows to cover living expenses in retirement.

 Stock compensation can help you save for retirement.
 Understand the issues and explore strategies that can help your retirement funding.